themepark-dev/theme.park/README.md

     <img src="https://raw.githubusercontent.com/gilbN/theme.park/master/Screenshots/organizr-themes/organizr-marine-theme-login.png" alt="Screen Shot 4" width="49.15%" />
 </p>

 These themes are still a WIP so bugs may occur.
 Please make an issue if you find one.
+Aquamarine is the colors from the https://heimdall.site that I fell in love with.
+All themes are highly customizable in regards of which radial gradient color combination you want.

 #### Installation: Themes can be found in the "Theme Marketplace" in Organizr.